Bringing you home to yourself

 The Gist of It

-Every Tuesday, I share a short, reflective essay designed to offer a moment of grounding amidst the pace of modern life.
-These pieces explore themes such as presence, boundaries, emotional honesty, repair, and the inner work that allows us to relate with more wisdom and less fear.
+Every Tuesday I share a reflective essay that helps you recognize the subtle drift of modern life and find your way back.
+These pieces explore presence, boundaries, emotional honesty, repair, and the inner work that allows us to relate with more wisdom and less fear.
+If you're looking for a steadier, more grounded way to show up in your relationships and your leadership, this is a good place to begin.

 My Book